Registration of the asylum application

 According to the IPO, the rationale for the new procedure is to ensure that international protection applications, particularly those from safe countries of origin, are dealt with in a timelier manner so as to increase processing capacity and reduce delays.[6]
 However, the Irish Refugee Council has written to the Minister for Justice, addressing numerous significant concerns in relation to the appropriateness of the revised procedure.
 Such concerns relate particularly to applicants who may have had traumatic experiences prior to their arrival in the state.
 These applicants are required to complete and submit their questionnaire in an open-plan waiting area at the IPO, an environment which is often extremely busy, noisy and tense.
 This raises significant concern in relation to the applicant’s privacy and personal data protection.
 Moreover, it is an extremely inappropriate physical space for applicants to complete such a significant document and gives rise to a risk of re-traumatisation insofar as particularly vulnerable applicants are concerned.
 Additionally, the revised process completely removes the applicant’s practical access to legal advice prior to the submission of their international protection questionnaire.
 Unless an applicant is accompanied to the IPO by a lawyer when making their application, they do not have the benefit of legal advice in advance of submitting their international protection questionnaire, a document upon which significant reliance is placed in the applicant’s substantive interview.

-Translation services, as well as Cultural Support Officers are available to applicants in order to assist them in the completion of their questionnaire,[8] however, it is not clear what exactly the role of the Cultural Support Officer involves or the extent of the assistance they can be provide to applicants in the completion of their questionnaire.
-Having accompanied clients to apply for international protection on several occasions following the establishment of the revised procedure, in the Irish Refugee Council’s experience, Cultural Support Officers have not been present to assist applicants in the completion of their questionnaires, while the standard of translation services provided has been unsatisfactory given the importance of the questionnaire in the overall application process.
+Translation services are available to applicants in order to assist applicants in the completion of their questionnaire,[7] however, it is not clear what exactly the role of the Cultural Mediator involves or the extent of the assistance they can be provide to applicants in the completion of their questionnaire.
+Having accompanied clients to apply for international protection on several occasions following the establishment of the revised procedure, in the Irish Refugee Council’s experience, Cultural Mediators have not been present to assist applicants in the completion of their questionnaires, while the standard of translation services provided has been unsatisfactory given the importance of the questionnaire in the overall application process.[8]
+In response, the International Protection Office notes:

 Following submission of their international protection application, applicants are directed to the international protection unit within the Legal Aid Board for free legal assistance and support completing the questionnaire once they have entered the international protection process.
 However, the Irish Refugee Council assisted a number of people who had registered with the Legal Aid Board and had been told to complete the questionnaire by themselves due to a general lack of capacity within the Legal Aid Board or a lack of capacity within the solicitors on the Legal Aid Board panel.
-Anecdotal reports show that the level of funding provided to the panel is insufficient to cover the number of hours required to give comprehensive representation.
-This issue persisted as of January 2023, with many applicants waiting in excess of 6 weeks to be assigned legal representation by the Legal Aid Board.[9]
+Anecdotal reports show that the level of funding provided to the panel is insufficient to cover the number of hours required to give comprehensive representation.[10]
+This issue persisted throughout 2024, with many applicants waiting approximately 5-6 weeks to be assigned legal representation by the Legal Aid Board.[11]

 In 2022, the Irish Refugee Council Independent Law Centre provided ongoing representation to 280 applicants at various stages in the international protection process.
 48 clients received refugee status, while 24 clients received permission to remain.
 A further 67 clients received representation in respect of their family reunification application, and 22 clients were reunited with their family members following a positive family reunification decision.[12]

-Upon registering their claim, the applicant is issued a Temporary Residence Certificate, which comes in the form of a plastic card and is referred to the International Protection Accommodation Services (IPAS).
+Upon registering and lodging their claim, the applicant is issued a Temporary Residence Certificate, which comes in the form of a plastic card and is referred to the International Protection Accommodation Services (IPAS).

 Applicants may also make their own arrangements for accommodation if they have the financial resources to do so, however it is crucial that they keep the IPO apprised of their address as any correspondence in relation to their claim will be sent to that location.